MACOM Technology Solutions Holdings, Inc. (NASDAQ:MTSI) SVP Robert Dennehy Sells 10,000 Shares

 - On Friday, September 10th, Robert Dennehy sold 6,679 shares of MACOM Technology Solutions stock.
 The stock was sold at an average price of $65.00, for a total transaction of $434,135.00.

-Hedge funds have recently made changes to their positions in the stock.
-Cowen Prime Advisors LLC acquired a new position in MACOM Technology Solutions in the 2nd quarter valued at about $2,737,000.
-HRT Financial LP acquired a new position in MACOM Technology Solutions in the 1st quarter valued at about $1,451,000.
-American International Group Inc. increased its stake in shares of MACOM Technology Solutions by 2.7% during the 1st quarter.
-American International Group Inc. now owns 28,074 shares of the semiconductor company’s stock valued at $1,629,000 after acquiring an additional 749 shares during the last quarter.
-Hoylecohen LLC acquired a new position in shares of MACOM Technology Solutions during the 1st quarter valued at about $228,000.
-Finally, The PNC Financial Services Group Inc. increased its stake in shares of MACOM Technology Solutions by 4.8% during the 1st quarter.
-The PNC Financial Services Group Inc. now owns 11,235 shares of the semiconductor company’s stock valued at $651,000 after acquiring an additional 513 shares during the last quarter.
-70.93% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of MTSI.
+Advisory Services Network LLC purchased a new position in MACOM Technology Solutions in the second quarter valued at approximately $58,000.
+Eagle Bay Advisors LLC purchased a new stake in shares of MACOM Technology Solutions during the second quarter valued at approximately $84,000.
+Alpha Paradigm Partners LLC purchased a new stake in shares of MACOM Technology Solutions during the first quarter valued at approximately $103,000.
+FORA Capital LLC raised its stake in shares of MACOM Technology Solutions by 18.1% during the second quarter.
+FORA Capital LLC now owns 2,867 shares of the semiconductor company’s stock valued at $184,000 after purchasing an additional 440 shares during the period.
+Finally, Hilton Capital Management LLC purchased a new stake in shares of MACOM Technology Solutions during the first quarter valued at approximately $208,000.
+Hedge funds and other institutional investors own 70.93% of the company’s stock.

-Several brokerages have commented on MTSI.
-Zacks Investment Research upgraded shares of MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $65.00 target price on the stock in a research report on Thursday, August 5th.
-Cowen lifted their price target on MACOM Technology Solutions from $70.00 to $75.00 and gave the stock an “outperform” rating in a research note on Friday, June 18th.
-Needham & Company LLC lifted their price target on MACOM Technology Solutions from $70.00 to $72.00 and gave the stock a “buy” rating in a research note on Friday, July 30th.
-Finally, Westpark Capital initiated coverage on MACOM Technology Solutions in a research note on Tuesday, May 25th.
-They set a “buy” rating for the company.
-One equities research analyst has rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of $63.75.
+A number of equities analysts have recently issued reports on the stock.
+Needham & Company LLC increased their price target on shares of MACOM Technology Solutions from $70.00 to $72.00 and gave the company a “buy” rating in a report on Friday, July 30th.
+Cowen raised their price target on shares of MACOM Technology Solutions from $70.00 to $75.00 and gave the stock an “outperform” rating in a research note on Friday, June 18th.
+Westpark Capital initiated coverage on shares of MACOM Technology Solutions in a research note on Tuesday, May 25th.
+They set a “buy” rating on the stock.
+Finally, Zacks Investment Research upgraded shares of MACOM Technology Solutions from a “hold” rating to a “buy” rating and set a $65.00 price objective on the stock in a report on Thursday, August 5th.
+One investment analyst has rated the stock with a hold rating and nine have given a buy rating to the company.
+According to data from MarketBeat, MACOM Technology Solutions currently has an average rating of “Buy” and a consensus target price of $63.75.

 MACOM Technology Solutions Holdings, Inc engages in the design, development, manufacture and market of semiconductors and modules.
 Its products include integrated circuits (IC), multi-chip modules (MCM), power pallets and transistors, diodes, amplifiers, switches and switch limiters, passive and active components, and complete subsystems.